Skip to main content

 Validator

-A validator is responsible for confirming transactions and proposing new blocks on the Ethereum blockchain.
-In order to run a validator, one must put 32 ETH ‘at stake’, which is subject to increase (or decrease) as the validator performs its assigned duties.
-A validator is different from the comparable concept of a miner on the legacy Ethereum chain, as validators are called upon by the PoS protocol to propose and validate emerging blocks rather than compete for their generation.
+A validator is responsible for attesting to and proposing blocks on the Ethereum blockchain.
+To run a validator, one must put ETH at stake, which can increase or decrease as the validator performs its assigned duties.
+A validator differs from a miner on legacy Ethereum because validators are selected by the PoS protocol to propose and validate blocks rather than compete to generate them.

-An SSV validator is one that is run on ssv.network and employs SSV technology to split the validator key into 4 KeyShares for the purposes of distributing the validator over multiple nodes for redundancy and fault-tolerance.
+An SSV validator is run on SSV Network and uses SSV technology to split the validator key into key shares so the validator can be distributed across multiple nodes for redundancy and fault tolerance.